BITSS/ACRE/docs/02-scope.md

 # Scoping

-In the Scoping stage, you will choose a paper to reproduce. , or be assigned one.
-Chapter 2 describes the steps for defining the scope of a reproduction exercise. ***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5) to record your work for this stage.***
+In the Scoping stage, you will choose a paper to reproduce, or be assigned one, verify that the paper has some reproduction materials, read the paper, and declare the scope of the reprodcution excercise.
+Chapter 1 describes the steps for defining the scope of a reproduction exercise. ***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5) to record your work for this stage.***

 ## Steps

-Before you invest any time in reading or summarizing a paper, complete steps 2.1.1–2.1.2:
+Before you invest any time in reading or summarizing a paper, complete steps 1.1.1 and 1.1.2:

 ### Check records on the ACRE platform. {#check-acre}